Felicity Chapman, Senior Associate

 Felicity is a qualified Collaborative Lawyer.
 She assists clients to resolve disputes in a conciliatory way through various out-of-court methods including collaborative law and mediation.
 Felicity also has considerable experience of dealing with matters through the courts if proceedings become necessary.

-Felicity is listed in the Citywealth Leaders List 2017, the Private Client Directory of recommended advisers.
+Felicity is listed in the Citywealth Leaders List, the Private Client Directory of recommended advisers, and was selected as one of the Citywealth 2019 Future Leaders Top 100.
 She has been quoted on family law issues in national and local media including The Times and the Law Society Gazette.

 Felicity is a member of Resolution, a national association of family lawyers and other professionals committed to the constructive resolution of family disputes, and sits on the committee for Surrey Resolution.
 Felicity is also a member of the Association of Women Solicitors.